Sub Coulomb barrier d+$^{208}$Pb scattering in the time-dependent basis function approach: Introduction

-In Refs.~\cite{Du:2018a,Du:2018b}, we proposed the theoretical framework of the {\it ab initio}, non-perturbative time-dependent basis function (tBF) method.
-The tBF method is a natural extension of the {\it ab initio} nuclear structure approaches, e.g., the NCSM~\cite{Barrett:2013nh}, to the microscopic nuclear reaction theory.
+In Refs.~\cite{Du:2018a,Du:2018b}, we proposed the theoretical framework for the time-dependent basis function (tBF) approach to nuclear scattering processes.
+The aim of the tBF method is to extend the {\it ab initio} nuclear structure approaches, e.g., the no-core shell model (NCSM)~\cite{Barrett:2013nh}, to microscopic nuclear reaction theory.
 The key idea for this extension is the construction of the basis representation for the scattering problem, in which the solutions of the {\it ab initio} nuclear structure approaches are encoded into the reaction theory.
 Within this basis representation, the equation of motion (EOM) of the scattering process is solved numerically as an initial value problem in a non-perturbative manner, where the quantal coherence is fully retained during the complicated reaction process.
 In addition to the reaction observables (e.g., the cross section), the detailed dynamics and various quantal phenomena (e.g., the entanglement between reaction fragments) for the complicated scattering processes can be investigated.
+We adopt the deuteron as the incident nucleus for our example case since it is the simplest nucleus which is numerically accessible employing realistic {\it NN} interactions.
+Future applications will use {\it ab initio} methods to describe other incident projectiles.

-In this work, we improve the tBF method and employ this method to investigate the scattering of a deuteron projectile on a $^{208}$Pb target below the Coulomb barrier (approximately $11$ MeV), and compare with experiment.
-As in Refs.~\cite{Du:2018a,Du:2018b}, we take the $^{208}$Pb target as the source of a static Coulomb field acting on the deuteron.
-This Coulomb field acts on the deuteron center of mass (COM) and induces its internal electric dipole ({\it E1}) transitions and polarization.
-Hence, our advances to the tBF method in the present work are two-fold.
+In this work, we improve the tBF method introduced in Refs.~\cite{Du:2018a,Du:2018b} to investigate the scattering of the deuteron projectile on the $^{208}$Pb target well below the Coulomb barrier of approximately $11$ MeV.
+The $^{208}$Pb target provides a static Coulomb field that acts on the deuteron projectile.
+This external field causes the scattering of the center of mass (COM) of the projectile, a polarization of the projectile which influences the COM motion, and breakup through inelastic {\it E1} excitations of the projectile.
+Our advances to the tBF method in the present work are two-fold.
 First, we construct the basis representation of the tBF method with both the bound and scattering states of the deuteron obtained by diagonalizing a realistic Hamiltonian in a large three-dimensional (spherical) harmonic oscillator (HO) basis following the NCSM methodology.
 Second, we employ a realistic classical scattering trajectory for the COM of the projectile, which is determined by both the Coulomb potential and the polarization potential~\cite{Rodning:1982zz,Aoki:2000nim,Moro:1999fcl}.